prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ## Adoption Plan

-- We can enable join pushdown for Jdbc Connectors using presto custom configuration enable-join-query-pushdown=true.
+- We can enable join pushdown for JDBC connectors using Presto's custom configuration enable-join-query-pushdown=true.
-- Currently presto is able to pushdown only one connector table.
-Pushing down multiple connector tables to jdbc level is out of scope for this RFC
+- Currently, Presto is able to push down only one connector table.
+Pushing down multiple connector tables to the JDBC level is out of scope for this RFC.
+- Cost based Join Pushdown is not handled now
+- We cannot handle predicates (like LIMIT, rowcount, NVL, ABS(), etc.) and custom functions and operators (Presto-specific functions) that are used inside join criteria.
+For such joins, pushdown will not take place and the process will return to the original Presto flow.

 ## Test Plan

 - Unit tests can test the JdbcJoinPushdown capabilities by enabling 'enable-join-query-pushdowntesting' flag
-- Regrestion testing will do locally to validate all sql for Postgres
+- Regression testing will do locally to validate all sql for Postgres
-- Regrestion testing will do locally to validate all sql for IBM specific db2
+- Regression testing will do locally to validate all sql for IBM specific db2
 - We did a poc for join query with postgres, db2 and iceberg table.
     *) While pushing down the postgres join its performance is 3x *) While pushing down the db2 join its performance is 8x